Norristown's Trolley Network

 click for larger map

 This map shows Norristown's once-extensive trolley network.
-The blue lines of the Schuylkill Valley Transit Company were abandoned in 1933.
+The blue lines of the RT&L / Schuylkill Valley Traction Company were abandoned in 1933.
 The red line -- the Lehigh Valley Transit Company's Liberty Bell Route -- last ran in 1951.
-The green line continues to serve Norristown as SEPTA's Route 100.
+The green line continues to serve Norristown as the SEPTA Norristown High Speed Line.

 You may click on the map to view a larger, more legible version.